Utah Tech University: Housing

 UT provides students with single student and family student housing options.
 Single student housing includes Campus View Suites I, Campus View Suites II, Abby Apartments, and Chancellor Apartments.
 Family student housing includes Tech View Apartments and Morgan Apartments.
 Campus View Suites I & II offer students access to a fitness room, community kitchens, a basketball court, a pickleball court, a sand volleyball court, barbecue areas, a hammock garden and Brooks’ Stop Grill & Market.
 Campus View Suites III is set to open in fall 2024 to accommodate the growing student population.

 Outdoor recreation

 With 300 days of sunshine, an average temperature of 77 degrees, and 0 annual inches of snowfall, outdoor recreation is a popular student activity at Utah Tech, with many participating in activities like hiking, rock climbing, and biking.
 The university is a 50-minute drive from Zion National Park, a 2-hour drive from Bryce Canyon National Park, and a 20-minute drive from Snow Canyon State Park.

 Greek Life

-UT students started an uncharted chapter of Kappa Sigma fraternity in 2019, which has been operational off-campus without an official tie to the institution.
+UT students started an unchartered chapter of Kappa Sigma fraternity in 2019, which has been operational off-campus without an official tie to the institution.
 As of the 2025-26 academic year, UT emphasizes and promotes engagement in a variety of accessible ways but does not have plans to sponsor a Greek Life program.